Klasens/cribbage/README.md

 ---

-## Features (MVP)
+## Features (current)
-- 2–4 players join via link + name
+- Two to four players join via link and display name
-- Deal 6 cards to each player; select 2 to crib
+- Dealer deals six cards to each player; each player selects two to the crib
-- Auto-step when crib full: crib locks, starter card flips
+- When the crib reaches four cards, the crib locks and a starter card flips automatically
-- Manual scoring: +1 / +2 / +3 / +N buttons
+- Manual scoring with per-seat buttons for quick increments
-- Shared count-to-31 with Reset (manual control)
-- Dealer marker + Next Hand (rotate dealer, keep scores)
+- Rejoin flow restores seat and name from local storage

+> Pegging (count-to-31) is up next — we’ll keep it manual: players show a card to add its value to a shared count.

 ---

 ## Tech
-- Frontend: React + Vite + Tailwind
+- Frontend: React with Vite
-- Backend: Node.js + Socket.IO
+- Backend: Node.js with Socket.IO
-- Deploy: single service (serves client + websockets)
+- Deployment: single service that serves both the client and websockets

 ---

 ## Local Development
-1. Install dependencies: `pnpm install` (or `npm install` / `yarn install`)
-2. Run dev mode: `pnpm dev` (runs server and client together)
-3. Open two browser tabs at the dev URL to test multiplayer
+- Install dependencies
+- Run the development servers for client and server
+- Open two browser tabs, create a room in one, and join from the other
+- As the dealer, deal six cards; each player selects two to the crib
+- When the crib hits four cards, it locks and the starter card appears

 ---

-## Scripts (suggested)
+## Scripts
-- `pnpm dev` – run server and client in dev mode with proxy
+- Development script to run server and client together
-- `pnpm build` – build client and copy to `server/public`
+- Build script to compile the client
-- `pnpm start` – run Node server (serves built client)
+- Start script to run the Node server (serving the built client if present)

 ---

-## Deploy (simple)
-1. Build client (`pnpm build`) so it’s served by Node
-2. Deploy Node app to Render or Railway
-3. Set `PORT` environment variable
-4. Ensure websockets are enabled (default is fine)
-5. App serves both static client and Socket.IO on the same origin
-6. Share the generated URL with family

----

 ## Roadmap (short)
+- **Pegging (manual):** show-card UX and a shared count to thirty-one
+- Dealer marker and Next Hand rotation
-- Toast log (e.g., “Rob +2”, “Cut 5♣”)
+- Toast-style room log (short messages like “Rob +2” or “Cut 5♣”)
-- Basic reconnect (same name reclaims seat)
-- Optional: save finished game summaries
-- Optional: partner rules for 3–4 players
+- Reconnect polish

 ---